zheksoon/snapdrag/README.md

 <hr />

-## Draggable lifecycle
+## Draggable Lifecycle

-Draggable configuration has callbacks for different events in the lifecycle of the drag interaction.
+The draggable configuration has callbacks for different events in the lifecycle of the drag interaction.

 There are three of them: `onDragStart`, `onDragMove`, and `onDragEnd`.